 Muted Mardi Gras: Closed bars, barricaded Bourbon Street

-Parades and parties on Mardi Gras (Fat Tuesday) and the days leading up to the annual pre-Lenten bash usually draw more than a million people to the streets.
+Parades and parties on Fat Tuesday and the days leading up to the annual pre-Lenten bash usually draw more than a million people to the streets.

+Gibson and Wheeler had planned their trip two weeks ago, before the city announced bar closures and restrictions that all but shut down Bourbon Street.

+Gibson had been to Mardi Gras before, and remembered what it was like.
+“This whole street — you’d hardly be able to move. “ he said.

 Various estimates showed hotels were likely to be anywhere from one-third to more than half full — far below the 90%-plus bookings of most years.
 And city and state officials all but warned tourists away.